Coronavirus travel FAQ

 A: Again, there are many factors to consider here.
 These include when your next trip is, where you are travelling to and of course what the situation will be like then.
 If you are not flying for another six months, you are better off waiting until a little closer to the time as the situation is changing daily.

 If your trip is in the imminent future then whether or not you should travel is most likely out of your or our control.
 Recently travel bans have been put in place advising people not to travel and many flights have been cancelled.
 Our main recommendation is to follow the Government Advice for updates on your destination as well as advice about travelling outside the UK.
-You can also keep an eye on the entry allowances for each country here.
+You can also keep an eye on the entry allowances for each country via our travel restrictions page.

 Q: Will airlines be doing anything to help prevent the spread of illness when we travel again?